BartBruininks/Mocktini/README.md

 ## What Does It Do?

 Mocktini lets you set up a box of particles, define how they interact, and watch them evolve over time according to Newton's laws of motion.
-You can tune temperature, particle types, chain-like molecules (polymers), and more — all in real time through an interactive control panel.
+You can tune temperature, particle types, (chain-like) molecules, and more — all in real time through an interactive control panel.

 It is useful for:
 - Visualising how particle interactions give rise to structure (liquid, gas, crystal)